Absolute indices for determining compactness, separability and number of clusters: Compactness function and index

-The fact that $f$ is a step function follows from the finiteness of the point set $A$.
+The fact that $f$ is a step function follows from the finiteness of the set $A$.
 This completes the proof. \end{proof}

-Using two real-world data sets from \cite{Duagraff2019}, we illustrate the compactness function \eqref{scatfunc} in Figure \ref{CF-liverconstrained}.
-The Liver Disorders data set consists of 345 points with 6 attributes, while the Ionosphere data set consists of 351 points with 34 attributes.
-The figure shows several subintervals where the compactness function remains constant, which indicates that there are no data points between two concentric spheres corresponding to these subintervals.
-The length of these subintervals is greater for the Liver Disorders data set compared to the Ionosphere.
-In both cases, the regions surrounding the centroids contain no data points.
+Using two real-world datasets from \cite{Duagraff2019} and the squared Euclidean distance as the similarity measure, we illustrate the compactness function, defined in \eqref{scatfunc}, in Figure \ref{CF-liverconstrained}.
+The dataset Liver Disorders contains 345 points with 6 attributes, while Ionosphere comprises 351 points with 34 attributes.
+The figure reveals several subintervals where the compactness function remains constant, indicating that no data points lie between the two concentric spheres corresponding to these intervals.
+These subintervals are longer for Liver Disorders compared to the Ionosphere.
+In both cases, the regions surrounding the centroids do not contain data points.

-In general, ``compactness" refers to the quality of utilizing a small space.
-When applied to data sets, this concept can be characterized as ``dense" and ``uniformly distributed."
-A data set with many empty spaces indicates low compactness.
-The compactness function can help identify these sparse regions.
-In the graphs of the compactness functions for the Liver Disorders and Ionosphere data sets, these regions correspond to constant subintervals.
-The shorter these constant subintervals are, the higher is the compactness of the data set.
+Compactness generally refers to the property of occupying minimal space.
+When applied to a dataset, it reflects how densely and uniformly data points are distributed: datasets with large empty regions exhibit low compactness.
+The compactness function is used to detect such sparse areas.
+In the graphs of compactness functions for datasets Liver Disorders and Ionosphere (Figure \ref{CF-liverconstrained}) these regions correspond to constant subintervals.
+The shorter these constant subintervals are, the higher the compactness of the dataset.